SAP-samples/partner-reference-application/Tutorials/35b-Multi-Tenancy-Provisioning-Connect-ByD.md

 > Note: Keep your notes and the SAP Business ByDesign server certificate file as you will need them when configuring the destinations in the SAP BTP provider subaccount after completing the code enhancements of your SAP BTP application.

-## Set Up Destinations to Connect the SAP BTP App to SAP Business ByDesign
+## Set Up Destinations to Connect the SAP BTP Application to SAP Business ByDesign

 In your SAP BTP consumer subaccount, create the destination *byd* to connect to SAP Business ByDesign with principal propagation: